tansongchen/mass-ave/README.md

 ## 2. Manual Setup

 1. Install LilyPond >= 2.22.0 from https://lilypond.org/download.html (if you are using Linux or macOS, you can also download it via package managers such as `apt` or `brew`);
-2. Check the `main.ly` file that you want to compile, search for `set-global-fonts` and make sure you have at least one font installed in each alternative list; if you don't want to install additional fonts you can simply modify the alternative list to include one of your installed font.
+2. Check the `main.ly` file that you want to compile, search for `set-global-fonts` and make sure you have at least one font installed in each alternative list:
+   1. On Windows, the system preinstalled fonts are enough;
+   2. On macOS, LilyPond is known to have some bug in detecting system fonts, so you may need to install two fonts [here](https://github.com/tansongchen/mass-ave/releases/download/v0.0.1/fonts-mac.zip);
+   3. Else, you may need to install all fonts [here](https://github.com/tansongchen/mass-ave/releases/download/v0.0.1/fonts.zip).

 # Compiling